-Whether you write for fun or for pay, it’s always great to make a connection to others with similar interests.
+Whether you write for fun or for pay, it’s always great to make a connection with others who have similar interests.
 That’s why once in a while, you’ll see a featured writer on MultiTalented Writers.

 Show our featured folks some love by checking out their blogs and leaving a comment.